Industrial Plasma Pretreatment with Plasmatreat

 Vacuum or low-pressure plasma - Holistic treatment in a batch process

-For this purpose, the relevant components are treated in a separate pressure chamber from the production line.
-In the vacuum chamber, the gases or gas mixtures contained in the chamber are ionised by the application of electromagnetic fields and thus converted into the highly reactive plasma state.
+For this process, the components are treated in a separate pressure chamber, isolated from the production line.
+Within the vacuum chamber, gases or gas mixtures are ionized through the application of electromagnetic fields, transforming them into a highly reactive plasma state.

-The surface properties of the inserted components are specifically changed by the choice of gas composition (air, nitrogen, oxygen, etc.) and the type of energy coupling (DC, kHz, MHz or GHz).
+The surface properties of the treated components can be precisely tailored by selecting the appropriate gas composition (such as air, nitrogen, or oxygen) and the energy coupling method, which may involve DC, kHz, MHz, or GHz frequencies.

-In the low-pressure plasma process, the inserted components are treated over a large area.
-A waiting time is required before further processing.
-This makes the process very time-consuming, especially in the industrial treatment of substrates in larger quantities.
+In the low-pressure plasma process, components are treated across a large surface area.
+However, a waiting period is required before further processing can occur, making the procedure relatively time-intensive.
+This is particularly challenging for the industrial treatment of substrates in large quantities.

 Find an overview over Plasmatreat's low pressure plasma systems here.